adamblan/cs-ms-teaching-track/_people/michael-ball.md

 research: intro CS, especially for non-majors. https://bjc.berkeley.edu and https://snap.berkeley.edu
 recommendation: Find your allies!
 Most people probably won't realize you do not have a Ph.D.
 developed-interest: Undergraduate TAing, though I've always been somewhat interested in teaching
-career-path: I spent most of undergrad teaching, working on the BJC curriculum and Snap! projects.
+academic-path: I spent most of undergrad teaching, working on the BJC curriculum and Snap! projects.
 I spent a few years as a software engineer before coming to teach full time.
 last-updated: 2021
 appmaterials:
 ---